African art: Kuba Kingdom

 The Kuba Kingdom (also rendered as the Kingdom of the Bakuba, Songora or Bushongo) was a pre-colonial kingdom in Central Africa.
 The Kuba Kingdom flourished between the 17th and 19th centuries in the region bordered by the Sankuru, Lulua, and Kasai rivers in the south-east of the modern-day Democratic Republic of the Congo.
-A great deal of the art was created for the courts of chiefs and kings and was profusely decorated, incorporating cowrie shells and animal skins (especially leopard) as symbols of wealth, prestige and power.
+A great deal of the art was created for the courts of chiefs and kings and was extensively decorated, incorporating cowrie shells and animal skins (especially leopard) as symbols of wealth, prestige and power.
 Masks are also important to the Kuba.
 They are used both in the rituals of the court and in the initiation of boys into adulthood, as well as at funerals.

 Luba Kingdom

-The Kingdom of Luba or Luba Empire (1585–1889) was a pre-colonial Central African state that arose in the marshy grasslands of the Upemba Depression in what is now southern Democratic Republic of Congo.
+The Kingdom of Luba or Luba Empire (1585–1889) was a pre-colonial Central African state that arose in the marshy grasslands of the Upemba Depression in what is now the southern part of the Democratic Republic of Congo.
 Today, the Luba people or baLuba are an ethno-linguistic group indigenous to the south-central region of the Democratic Republic of the Congo.
 The majority of them live in this country, residing mainly in its Katanga, Kasai, and Maniema provinces.

 As in the Kuba Kingdom, the Luba Kingdom held the arts in high esteem.
-A carver held relatively high status, which was displayed by an adze (axe) that he carried over his shoulder.
-Luba art was not very uniform because of the vast territory which the kingdom controlled.
+A carver held a relatively high status, which was displayed by an adze (axe) that he carried over his shoulder.
+Luba art was not very uniform because of the vast territory the kingdom controlled.
 However, some characteristics are common.
-The important role of woman in the creation myths and political society resulted in many objects of prestige being decorated with female figures.
+The prominent role of women in creation myths and political society resulted in many objects of prestige being decorated with female figures.